-We will cover a lot of material and this is viewed to be a challenging course.
-Doing this course in this term essentially means you are committing to a half-time job during the seven weeks of classes that the course takes.
-It requires you to be proactive, rather than reactive (Success requires a "There are always things you can do" attitude!).
+We will cover a lot of material.
+It is one of the capstone courses of the Finance Option and has been designed to be (and considered to be) a challenging course.
+It requires you to be proactive, rather than reactive, i.e. a "There are always things you can do" attitude.
 The course material is best learned by hands-on involvement/active learning.
 There are two main active-learning components in this course.
-First, the test material is best mastered by working on analytical problems, namely the example in the textbook and the end-of-chapter questions.
+First, the end-of-chapter questions.
 [Make sure to work in groups as your fellow students are an important resource!
 Success on the tests essentially requires that you have selected and done the relevant end-of-chapter questions.
-I am there to help you make the selection.]
+I am posting "handouts" for the "tutorial sessions" which help you make the selection.]
 Secondly, there are two major group assignments, one on portfolio optimization and one involving fundamental analysis.